-Google I/O 2026: Google has just transformed Search into its most important AI platform.
+At Google I/O 2026, Google turned Search into its most important AI platform.

 For years, Google has been progressively weaving artificial intelligence into Search.
 First RankBrain, then BERT, MUM, AI Overviews, and a succession of increasingly sophisticated advances in semantic understanding and query interpretation.